 Viewing Saint Simeon

 Zadar has always been one of our favorite cities in Croatia.
 As a university town, it is small, diverse, and somewhat eccentric.
 Despite its size, there’s a ton of history and landmarks to tour and explore.
-During our last visit of the city, we had an unique travel experience that was both culturally and spiritually significant.
+During our last visit to the city, we had a unique travel experience that was both culturally and spiritually significant.